-DAVID WRAY: I seen people running every direction on every direction I looked at the street from the finish line after you finish, you go in to get your water, those people were just runnig as fast as they can, even though they just ran a marathon they still took off running.
+DAVID WRAY: I seen people running in every direction.
+On every direction I looked - the streets from the finish line - after you finish, you go in to get your water - those people were just running as fast as they can.
+Even though they'd just ran a marathon, they were still - took off running.
 Everybody was just scattering.

-BLOCK: Another runner, Beveryly Kastel from Charlotte, North Carolina says she was on the street when she heard and saw both explosions.
+BLOCK: Another runner, Beverly Kastel from Charlotte, N.C., says she was on the street when she heard and saw both explosions.

-BEVERLY KASTEL: Huge, huge things of smoke and it sounded like gunshot, it's what I thought it was.
-And then I thought, well, maybe it's like a canyon going off to, you know, welcome people across the finish line or something.
+BEVERLY KASTEL: Huge, huge - you know, things of smoke; and it sounded like - it sounded like gunshots, is what I thought it was.
+And then I thought, well, maybe it's like a cannon going off to - you know, welcome people across the finish line, or something.
 And I thought, you know, they wouldn't be doing that for people that are running four-hour marathons.
-And the guy that's ahead of me, no, that's - something's really wrong.
+And the guy beside me said, no, that's - that's - something's really wrong.

 SIEGEL: Police say there are no suspects in custody.
 Speaking at the White House earlier this evening, President Obama also said, we don't yet have all the answers.